12 Ways to Beat Gym Anxiety

 Shopping for workout clothes that fit well and make you feel good is not frivolous.
 It supports confidence and self-esteem!
 Shop for gym clothes that make you feel self-assured and that you feel great in, so you can get excited to wear them and will make you feel comfortable throughout your workout.

-10. Query your gym about off-peak times
+10. Ask your gym about off-peak times

 11. Get Support

 Situational anxiety at the gym is common.
-But, if your anxiety is becoming overwhelming and seeping into other areas of your life, it might be time to speak to a professional for support around coping strategies and learn new skills to improve and enhance your life.
+But, if your anxiety is becoming overwhelming and seeping into other areas of your life, it might be time to speak to a professional therapist for support around coping strategies and learn new skills to improve and enhance your life.

 12. Choose Alternatives